-1. Disclosure of a Conflict of Interest at a Council Meeting or meeting of a Delegated Committee

-- 1.1 A Councillor or member of a Delegated Committee who has a conflict of interest in a matter being considered at a Council meeting or meeting of a Delegated Committee at which they are present must, before the matter is considered at the meeting: - 1.1.1 disclose that conflict of interest by providing to the Chief Executive Officer a written notice in a form provided by or on behalf of the Chief Executive Officer. - (a) advising of the conflict of interest; and - (b) explaining the nature of the conflict of interest; - 1.1.2 announce to those present that they have a conflict of interest and that a written notice has been given to the Chief Executive Officer under this Rule; and - 1.1.3 leave the Council meeting or meeting of a Delegated Committee and not return to the meeting until after the matter has been disposed of.

-2. Disclosure at a Meeting Conducted Under the Auspices of Council

-- 2.1 A Councillor who has a conflict of interest in a matter being considered by a meeting conducted under the auspices of Council at which they are present must: - 2.1.1 disclose that conflict of interest by explaining the nature of the conflict of interest to those present at the meeting before the matter is considered; - 2.1.2 absent themself from any discussion of the matter; and - 2.1.3 as soon as practicable after the meeting concludes provide to the Chief Executive Officer a written notice recording that the disclosure was made and accurately summarising the explanation given to those present at the meeting.

-3. Disclosure by Members of Council Staff Preparing Reports for Meetings must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer disclosing the conflict of interest and explaining the nature of the conflict of interest.
+- 1. Disclosure at a Council meeting or meeting of a Delegated Committee - 1.1 A Councillor or member of a Delegated Committee who has a conflict of interest in a matter being considered at a Council meeting or meeting of a Delegated Committee at which they are present must, before the matter is considered at the meeting: - 1.1.1 disclose that conflict of interest by providing to the Chief Executive Officer a written notice in a form provided by or on behalf of the Chief Executive Officer: - (a) advising of the conflict of interest; and - (b) explaining the nature of the conflict of interest; - 1.1.2 announce to those present that they have a conflict of interest and that a written notice has been given to the Chief Executive Officer under this Rule; and - 1.1.3 leave the Council meeting or meeting of a Delegated Committee and not return to the meeting until after the matter has been disposed of. - 2.
+Disclosure at a meeting conducted under the auspices of Council - 2.1 A Councillor who has a conflict of interest in a matter being considered by a meeting conducted under the auspices of Council at which they are present must: - 2.1.1 disclose that conflict of interest by explaining the nature of the conflict of interest to those present at the meeting before the matter is considered; - 2.1.2 absent themself from any discussion of the matter; and - 2.1.3 as soon as practicable after the meeting concludes provide to the Chief Executive Officer a written notice recording that the disclosure was made and accurately summarising the explanation given to those present at the meeting. - 3.
+Disclosure by a member of Council staff preparing reports for meetings - 3.1 A member of Council staff who, in their capacity as a member of Council staff, has a conflict of interest in a matter in respect of which they are preparing or contributing to the preparation of a report for the consideration of a: - 3.1.1 Council meeting; - 3.1.2 Delegated Committee meeting; - 3.2 must, immediately upon becoming aware of the conflict of interest, provide a written notice to the Chief Executive Officer disclosing the conflict of interest and explaining the nature of the conflict of interest.

-- 3.1 A member of Council staff who, in their capacity as a member of Council staff, has a conflict of interest in a matter in respect of which they are preparing or contributing to the preparation of a report for the consideration of a:

-- 3.1.1 Council meeting;

-- 3.1.2 Delegated Committee meeting;